cncjs/cncjs/README.md

 zh-cn  | 中文 (简体)
 zh-tw  | 中文 (繁體)

 We greatly appreciate your contributions for translation.
-Update resource files in `web/i18n/{lang}/resource.json` and submit your pull request (PR) to make translation better.
+Update resource strings in `web/i18n/{lang}/resource.json` and submit your pull request (PR) to make translation better.

 ## License